telerik/ajax-docs/api/server/Telerik.Web.UI/RadMenuItemBinding.md

             	value of the RadMenuItem that will be created during the data binding.

-###  ExpandedImageUrl `String`

-Specifies the exact value of the ExpandedImageUrl property of the
-            	RadMenuItem that will be created during the data binding.

-###  ExpandedImageUrlField `String`

-Specifies the field, containing the ExpandedImageUrl property
-            	value of the RadMenuItem that will be created during the data binding.

 ###  ExpandedCssClass `String`

 Specifies the exact value of the ExpandedCssClass property of the